 Awesome Places To Explore in Georgia

-Why not try to seat, walk, climb, hug and even take a selfie on the ancient walls.
-Won’t you feel proud of yourself that you’d able to set foot on the city’s witness of its history while enjoying the overlooking view of Tbilisi.
+Why not try to seat, walk, climb, hug, and even take a selfie on the ancient walls.
+Won’t you feel proud of yourself that you’d been able to set foot in the city’s witness its history while enjoying the overlooking view of Tbilisi?

-From Narikala, don’t go back afterwards.
-Continue to take a walk going to the Sololaki Hill where Kartvlis Deda or Mother of Georgia is standing tall and proud.
+From Narikala, don’t go back afterward.
+Continue to take a walk going to Sololaki Hill where Kartvlis Deda or Mother of Georgia is standing tall and proud.
 She is a beautiful and courageous 20-meter statue of a Georgian woman clad in their National Dress.

 By walking to the other side of the hill, you can reach Botanical Garden wherein at the heart of it is a spectacular waterfall.